HandsOnDataViz/book/docs/HandsOnDataViz.md

 When labelling axes, choose natural increments that space equally, such as \[0, 20, 40, 60, 80, 100\], or \[1, 10, 100, 1000\] for a logarithmic
 scale.
 Do not overload your scales.
-Keep your typography simple, use (but do not overuse) **bolding** to highlight major insights.
+Keep your typography simple, and use (but do not overuse) **bolding** to highlight major insights.
 Consider using commas as thousands separators for readability (`1,000,000` is much easier to read than `1000000`).